skygel/visual-argument-2023spring/README.md

-My most current draft is Draft 2!
+My most current draft is Draft 2, the file name is Project1!